geerc/www/gkapfham/teaching/cs112F2016/schedule.md

 **Reading Assignments**

-- <em>Data Structures and Algorithms in Java</em>, Goodrich and Tamassia
+- <em>Data Structures and Algorithms in Java</em>, Goodrich, and Tamassia, and Goldwasser
     - Sections 1.9.3 - 1.9.5
     - Sections 3.1 and 3.6